Glass Walls Provide Multiple Views of Pond $1,095,000 Future Offering

 A Small Home That Lives Large

-With just over 3,000 square feet, this home lives much larger than most 4,000 or 5,000 square foot homes.
+With approximately 2,600 square feet, this home lives much larger than most 3,000 or 4,000 square foot homes.
 Each space is used for multiple purposes and extends to the exterior living spaces with ease.
 The interior is refined; the structure is stout.
 Twenty deep piers down to rock support the house.
 A double system of French drains and sump pump along with an automatic exhaust fan keep the pier and beam foundation dry.
 This modern home designed by architect Joshua Nimmo is a triumph aesthetically and structurally.

 To find out more about this architecturally significant home in Urban Reserve, please contact Douglas Newby.